JeffreySarnoff/RollingFunctions.jl/docs/src/use/runoverdata.md

 #### Use a vector of𝓃 padding values

-- where1 <= 𝓃 <  ℛᴼ.
+- where1 <= 𝓃 <   𝑅ᴼ.

 ##### this both pads and trims to assign the initial indices

 - the first𝓃 indices of the result will match this vector
-- the next ℛᴼ - 𝓃 indices of the result will be trimmed
+- the next  𝑅ᴼ - 𝓃 indices of the result will be trimmed
 - the remaining indices get the rolled results.